dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ## How to check the Shipping Cost?

+We can ship the PCB to any country.
 Shiping cost depends on the weight of the boards, different countries, and shipping method.
 Before you pay, you can see the shipping cost and select the shipping method.

 ![](images/shippingcost.png)